Jamming and flocking in the restricted active Potts model: Numerical Results

+Next, we will discuss the $\epsilon-\rho_0$ diagram of the rAPM by changing the strength of the self-propulsion $\epsilon$ while keeping the temperature fixed.
+The resultant steady-state snapshots and the corresponding phase diagram are shown in Fig.~\ref{fig7}(a) and Fig.~\ref{fig7}(b), respectively.
+The snapshots show that the system exhibits a jam of orientationally ordered subdomains due to MIPS at high density and motility.
+High particle motility promotes particle accumulation at a lattice site, and since these particles have a very small probability to hop toward the nonbiased directions, a higher MPS is required to avoid jamming.
+The snapshots also exhibit the three typical phases of the unrestricted APM at small density and velocity.

-Fig.~\ref{fig7}(b) represents the $\epsilon-\rho_0$ phase diagram of the RAPM with hardcore restriction for the parameters of Fig.~\ref{fig7}(a).
-When $\epsilon$ is small, and $\rho_0$ is significantly lower than the MPS = 20, the system behaves like the unrestricted APM~\cite{APM,APM-2}.
-In this case, the qualitative shape of the phase-diagram resembles that of the unrestricted APM where the binodal $\rho_{\rm gas}$ delimit the gas and coexistence regions and the binodal $\rho_{\rm liq}$ acts as the phase boundary between the coexistence and liquid regimes.
+The $\epsilon-\rho_0$ phase diagram in Fig.~\ref{fig7}(b) shows four regions similar to the $T-\rho_0$ phase diagrams shown in Fig.~\ref{fig6}(b) and Fig.~\ref{fig6}(d).
+Excluding the high velocity limit, the phase diagram resembles the unrestricted APM diagram~\cite{APM,APM-2} where the binodals $\rho_{\rm gas}$ and $\rho_{\rm liq}$ delimit the coexistence region from the gas and liquid phases.
 The reorientation transition, which is a novel feature of the APM and where the system exhibits a transverse band motion at small $\epsilon$ and a longitudinal lane motion at large $\epsilon$, is also observed.
-The conventional phase diagram however breaks down at large $\rho_0$ and $\epsilon$ where a jamming transition from the coexistence region and the liquid phase is observed.
-At $\epsilon=0$, similar to the unrestricted APM, a direct liquid-gas phase transition is observed at $\rho_0 \simeq 3$.
+The conventional phase diagram, however, breaks down at large $\epsilon$ where a transition to the jammed MIPS state from the coexistence region and the liquid phase is realized.
+At $\epsilon=0$, similar to the unrestricted APM \cite{APM,APM-2}, the system exhibits a direct liquid-gas phase transition around $\rho_0 \sim 3.5$.